manisa/ClassifyTE/ReadMe.md

 ```
 #### *Parameters*
 For **evaluate.py**, the user has to provide following parameters:
-- -f for feature file name which is by default "feature_file.csv" unless user have provided a feature filename in earlier step.
+- -f for feature file name which is by default *feature_file.csv* unless user have provided a feature filename in earlier step.
-- -n for node filename which is by default "node.txt".
+- -n for node filename which is by default *node.txt*.
 Node file consists of numerical representation of taxonomy of the dataset.
 Please check nodes folder for other node files for each dataset.
 - -m for model filename which has **.pkl** as file extension.
 All the model files must have been added in **models** directory.

 - Finally, check **predicted_result.csv** file inside **output** folder for predicted label of the TE sequence/s.